-You might have noticed that with a few of these sites, you need to keep an eye out for when a game is available for free for a limited time.
-For one service, this is fine, but once you’re talking three or four, that can take a significant chunk of time.
-That’s where Reddit saves the day.
+You might have noticed that a few of the sites mentioned above require a bit of attention—you need to keep an eye out for when a game is available for free so you can pounce.

-The r/freegames subreddit is dedicated to, well, free games.
-This includes console games as well as PC games, but if you only want to look at one site to be reminded of what’s available, this is the one to keep an eye on.
+The r/freegames subreddit is dedicated to… well, free games.
+This includes console games as well as PC games.
+If you only want to keep track of one site where you can be alerted to limited-time free game deals, this is the one to check.